THE CONSTITUTION AND CODE OF ETHICS OF THE SCOTTISH SIBERIAN HUSKY CLUB.

 The club shall consist of three offices: a Chairman, an Honorary Treasurer and an Honorary Secretary and a Committee of six members (all Officers and Committee Members must reside in Scotland) and an unlimited number of Members.
 Travelling expenses incurred by Officers and Committee members will not be paid by the club.

-Nominees for the Committee and positions of Chairman, Honorary Treasurer and Honorary Secretary must have been fully paid up Club Members for a minimum of two consecutive years.
+Nominees for the Committee and positions of Chairman, Honorary Treasurer and Honorary Secretary must have been fully paid up Club Members for a minimum of one year.

 The Officers and the Committee shall have full voting rights.